marandra/hprfe2/README.md

 - **Case generation** — read a parameter file and generate a set of ready-to-run simulation case directories (mesh, materials, BCs, solver settings, job scripts).
-- **Offline training** — drive snapshot acquisition runs, then build the reduced basis via Randomized SVD or Block SVD (NumPy / scikit-learn), and write the trained ROM to disk in a format the solver can consume.
+- **Reduced-basis construction** — build the reduced bases from solution snapshots via SVD (NumPy / scikit-learn) and select the hyper-reduced integration-point (cubature) sets.
-- **HPC job orchestration** — submit Slurm jobs for case batches, monitor status, retry failed jobs, and collect logs.
+- **HPC job scripts** — generate Slurm array launcher scripts for the sampling and validation case batches, ready to submit on the cluster.
-- **Result collection and packaging** — gather per-case outputs into a single dataset (HDF5 + metadata) with full traceability of input parameters.
+- **Packaging** — pack the bases and datasets into HDF5 for the Kratos solver to consume.
 - **Field reconstruction** — reconstruct full-field RVE responses from the reduced solution at user-selected macroscopic points for visualization and post-processing.